endoflife-date/endoflife.date/products/php.md

 During this period, bugs and security issues that have been reported are fixed and are released in regular point releases.

-After this two-year period of active support, each branch is then supported for an additional year for critical security issues only.
+After this two-year period of active support, each branch is then supported for an additional two years for critical security issues only.
 Releases during this period are made on an as-needed basis: there may be multiple point releases, or none, depending on the number of reports.

+The PHP Release Cycle was [extended in March 2024](https://wiki.php.net/rfc/release_cycle_update) from 3 to 4 years: 2 years of bug fixes, and 2 years of security fixes.